sleepyG8/Remote-Debugger/README.md

 Facts:

-(any examples I found were from 2015 and 2008 and written in c++ so I wrote this in C for speed and windows nt apis are written in C so lets keep it native)
+(any examples I found were from 2015 and 2008 and written in c++ so I wrote this in C for speed and windows nt apis are written in C so lets keep it native) and windows internals

 (checks for debugging with the PEB)